Hand with scissors cutting a pattern

 When to upgrade, and in what order

-Once you are drafting regularly, consider a Pattern Master or L square, a French curve, an awl, a notcher, and quality pattern paper.
+Once you are drafting regularly, consider a Pattern Master, set square, a French curve, a pattern drill, a notcher, and quality pattern paper.
 These tools speed you up and make repeat work neater, but you do not need them on day one.

 Common mistakes to avoid

-• Forgetting seam allowances or mixing widths across pieces, adopt one default and note it on each piece.
+• Forgetting seam allowances or adding different amounts across pieces.
+Pick one default and note it on each piece.

 • Ignoring grainlines when cutting, your garment will twist or hang oddly.